biraj-pickcel/docker-iso-setup/README.md

 - After installation, login as `pickcel` & wait for about 3-4 minutes.
 This wait is only required on first boot as it will load our Docker images, which are quite large in size.

+- **note: all the following commands are meant to be run on host system unless the container is explictly mentioned**

 - Switch to super user with `sudo su` as docker commands can only be run by root in this setup.

 - You can check if all the images are loaded on not using